fwitte/fluprodia/docs/usage.rst

 On top of that, e.g. in order to display a pressure loss in a heat exchanger, you can have different values for the (iso)line at the starting and the ending points.
-The (then former) isoline property will be changed linearly to either change in entropy (for isobars and isothermals) or change in pressure (for all other lines).
+The (then former) isoline property will be changed linearly to either change in entropy (for isobars and isotherms) or change in pressure (for all other lines).
 This functionality is only supposed to display the change in a beautiful way, it does not represent the actual process connecting your starting point with your ending point as this would require perfect knowledge